Global luxury goods sector remains resilient, despite tougher consumer market, according to Deloitte report

 About the Global Powers of Luxury Goods report

-The Global Powers of Luxury Goods report is focused on four broad categories of luxury goods: designer apparel (ready-to-wear), handbags and accessories, fine jewellery and watches, and cosmetics and fragrances.
+The Global Powers of Luxury Goods report is focused on four broad categories of luxury goods: designer apparel (ready-to-wear), handbags and accessories, fine jewelry and watches, and cosmetics and fragrances.
 The report excludes the luxury categories of autos, travel and leisure services, boating and yachts, fine art and collectables, and fine wines and spirits.